rockettheme/docs/Docs/wordpress/themes/oculus/demo_header.md

 #### Gantry Social Buttons

 The Gantry Social Buttons widget creates a set of social buttons on the top of the page.
 Filling this out is fairly straightforward.
-Once you have clicked and dragged the **Gantry Social Buttons** widget in place, you'll want to add your various social URLs to their respective fields.
+Once you have clicked and dragged the **Gantry Social Buttons** widget in place, you will want to add your various social URLs to their respective fields.
 Once this is done, simply hit **Save** and check the site.

 #### Gantry Divider